guibrandalisee/FlutterChat/README.md

 This app is quite old, so, somethings may not work with newer versions of plugins used

-For the app to work you have to add your own google-services.json
+**For the app to work you have to add your own google-services.json**

 find out how to do it **[here](https://firebase.google.com/docs/flutter/setup)**

+**As the app uses google login feature you have to have a SHA-1 certificate while adding the app to your firebase**

+find out how to get a SHA-1 certificate **[here](https://developers.google.com/android/guides/client-auth)**